Many of you know the feeling. Itching. Burning. Really, really gross discharge.

 They’re annoying as all get out, but there are ways to discourage them from forming.
 Nix nylon undies – pick breathable cotton options.
 If you’re dealing with discharge, choosing a washable cotton pantyliner with no plastic lining, like our Classic Pantyliner line, keeps things breathable and makes cleanup a snap.

-We’ve published any roundup of natural remedies in the past, which you can check out here.
+We’ve published a roundup of natural remedies in the past, which you can check out here.
 Many people find that commercial suppositories and creams are very irritating to the vulva and vagina; if you experience painful side effects, see a doctor as soon as possible.

 If you’re using cloth pads and underwear, yeast should be successfully dispatched by regular washing and drying.If you’re concerned, presoak the pads for ten minutes in two cups of water and two tablespoons of hydrogen peroxide (or six or seven drops of tea tree oil).
 Make sure that your products are thoroughly dried, and if it’s a nice sunny day, spread them out in the sun to dry.